hello-beyond/beyond/readme.md

 **`BeyondJS` applications are multi-purpose**:

-* **Web application**: You can build both client code as well as backend code in a web application.
+* **Web application**: Web, Android, iOS application.
+Both the client code and the backend code coexist in the same application.
 * **Node.js application**: Application that will be compiled to be executed in a Node.js environment.
-* **Backend**: Node.js application that exposes backend communication interfaces that can be consumed by both web clients, as well as by other backends or node applications.
+* **Backend**: Node.js application that exposes communication interfaces to be consumed by both web clients and other backends.
-* **Library**: Modules that will be consumed by other applications.
+* **Library**: Container of client and server modules to be consumed by other applications.

 # It's all about modules